kemalrizky/spr-detector/README.md

 # SPR Detector Firmware

 This firmare is used by the Surface Plasmon Resonance Detector.
 This detector could engineer the system so that the SPR phenomenon can occur and be observed.
+To obtain the SPR curve, this device is capable of varying the incident angle of the laser and capturing light intensity data as the incident angle changes, using the OV2640 camera module in conjunction with image processing methods

 Some features that it has are the following:
 - Turning the laser on and off
 - Moving the laser to a specific direction and angle
-- Capturing images using a camera and sending the captured images to the GUI
+- Capturing images using OV2640 camera
-- Performing SPR angle detection that yields the SPR curve.
+- Performing pocedures to obtain the SPR curve

-This device can be integrated with a [GUI](https://github.com/kemalrizky/spr-detector-gui) app for controlling the device and visualize the acquired data.
-It uses HTTP protocol to communicate with the GUI app.
+This device can be integrated with a graphical user interface ([GUI](https://github.com/kemalrizky/spr-detector-gui)) for device control and data visualization.
+It employs the HTTP protocol to establish communication with the GUI application.

 ---
 ### Instrumentation Block Diagram